gauravmishra-17/Cricket-Team-Manager/README.md

 2) remove a player from the list
 3) add more details to player - ODI Career (Total Runs/Wickets, Strike Rate, Economy (if he’s a bowler))

-I aim to complete the whole project by 4 in the evening

 # App screen before signing in